Bloc/portfolio-iro/_portfolio/reactchat.md

   }
 ```

-Due to this, the new `props` will be updating the `MessageList`'s `state`, and the updated `state` via `setState` will trigger a `render()` within this component.
+The new `props` will be updating the `MessageList`'s `state`, and the updated `state` via `setState` will trigger a `render()` within this component.
 This will then trigger a message refresh, or a change in the user name at the top of the messages.

-# Aaaaand Firebase
+## Aaaaand Firebase
 This walkthrough wouldn't be complete without me talking a bit about firebase and it's functions that I used within this web app.

 It really is quite straightforward after creating a database on the google service.